RemyPorter/VecStack/README.md

 ### Swap
 `<>` swaps the order of the top two items on the stack.

+### Deletions
+`--` pops the top element off the stack and discards it.
+`d-` pops an integer off the stack, and then discards `n` items from the stack.

 ### Comments
 C-style comments, `/* comment here */` work.